WJEA Contests, Scholarships, Awards and Grants

 Members may apply for a $750 study grant to attend a summer workshop.
 One grant is given to an experienced adviser and one to a new adviser with three or fewer years of service.

-From nominations made by student editors and/or principals, a committee chooses the outstanding advisers, who are announced at the spring conference in March.
+From nominations made by student editors and/or principals, a committee chooses the outstanding advisers, who are announced in the spring.
 Only members are eligible.

 - Administrator of the Year